German U-boat bases in occupied Norway: Bergen

 The U-boat base at Bergen grew exponentially after the liberation of France by the Western Allies, when the senior commanding officer of U-boat operations in the west ("FdU West") was moved from Angers, France to the city.
 A large expansion program was conducted at the base and several new anti-aircraft guns were set up to protect the U-boat bunkers.
 More engineers and technicians were moved to Bergen to accommodate the increased technical requirements of the base as well.
-Two more bunkers named Werft Gemeinschaftslager 1 and Gemeinschaftslager 2 were also built during this time.
+Two more bunkers named and were also built during this time.

 In late 1944 several British air attacks damaged the U-boat bases in Bergen.
 During one of these attacks, a 'Tallboy' bomb went straight through the roof of pen 3, damaging it beyond repair and putting it out of action for the remainder of the war.
 The base was handed over to the Allies, along with the rest of occupied Norway, on 8 May 1945 when all German forces in Europe surrendered.
 As a result of the intensive bombing of the city in late 1944 and 1945, the Bergen area was one of the worst damaged regions in the south of Norway at the conclusion of the war.